osu-cs290-sp22/final-project-team-36/README.md

 Corvallis is a ghost town.
 There's nothing to do other than stu*dying*, eating, and spending Orange Cash.
 Ghostvallis is a multiplayer game lobby made entirely with Javascript, CSS, HTML, and a Firebase Live database.

+You can test the live production demo [here](https://ghostvallis.web.app/)

 ## How does it work?

 There are two main factors that take place: